hsk81/notex-v2.0/readme.md

 Build a [docker](http://www.docker.io) container image and tag it as `notex:run`: If your machine or internet connection is slow then just go have lunch, or do something time consuming, since the build process will take a while.
 A docker version `0.7.4` or newer is recommended.

+**INFO**: Due to some docker issues, their is a small possiblity that the proccess will fail: In such a case just repeat the build command, till it runs through.

 Execution: Development
 ----------------------